pybind/pybind11/docs/advanced/misc.rst

   destructors can sometimes get invoked in weird and unexpected circumstances as a result of exceptions.

+- You should try running your code in a debug build.
+That will enable additional assertions within pybind11 that can throw exceptions on some GIL errors, in particular during reference counting operations.

 Binding sequence data types, iterators, the slicing protocol, etc.
 ==================================================================